blocksds/sdk/docs/dldi-arm7.rst

 Supported flashcards
 ====================

-This is a list of flashcards that have been reported to work:
+This is a list of flashcards that have been reported to work.
+Please, test your flashcard using `this test <../tests/dldi_arm9_arm7/>`_ and report your findings.

 +-----------------+------+------+----------------------+
 | Flashcard       | ARM9 | ARM7 | Notes                |